what is cardinality?how it works in ABAP?

 Post New Answer View All Answers

-Name some data dictionary objects?
+Name a few data dictionary objects?

-What is “call mode”?
+What is append structure?